-Dr Hannah Graham is a Lecturer in Criminology in the Scottish Centre for Crime and Justice Research (SCCJR) in the Faculty of Social Sciences, University of Stirling, Scotland.
+Dr Hannah Graham is a Lecturer in Criminology in the Scottish Centre for Crime and Justice Research (SCCJR) in the Faculty of Social Sciences, University of Stirling.

 In her work as a criminologist and social scientist, Hannah’s research, writing, public speaking and teaching centre on three areas of recognised expertise:

-criminal justice and the sociology of punishment, particularly probation and community justice, electronic monitoring tagging technologies and digital justice, therapeutic justice and problem-solving court diversion approaches, and reducing the use of prison (decarceration and diversion) in effective and ethical ways.
+criminal justice and the sociology of punishment, particularly focusing on probation and community justice, electronic monitoring tagging technologies and digital justice, therapeutic justice and problem-solving court approaches, and reducing the use of prison (decarceration and diversion) in effective and ethical ways.

 rehabilitation, desistance from crime and re/integration – why people stop offending and embark on the process of change, and how professionals, systems, governments, communities and civic society can better support people in the process of leaving crime behind.
 Also, she has researched and written on rehabilitation theories, models, and approaches;

-innovation, justice and change – pioneering ideas and initiatives from the frontiers of criminal justice, social justice and social innovation, understanding those who lead and influence change, innovative uses of the arts and creativity in pursuit of justice and change, and investigating the ethics and effectiveness of what is claimed to be ‘innovative justice’.
+innovation, justice and change – analysing pioneering ideas and initiatives from the frontiers of criminal justice, social justice and social innovation, understanding those who lead and influence change, innovative uses of the arts and creativity in pursuit of justice and change, and investigating the ethics of what is claimed to be ‘innovative justice’.

 Hannah is an Editor of the European Journal of Probation (SAGE), and an International Advisory Board member of the Probation Journal (SAGE).
 She has written three books published internationally by Routledge: Rehabilitation Work: Supporting Desistance and Recovery (Graham, 2016), Innovative Justice (Graham & White, 2015), and Working with Offenders: A Guide to Concepts and Practices (White & Graham, 2010).
 Hannah is currently working on a large international edited book project about rehabilitative work in criminal justice with fellow editors Fergus McNeill, Peter Raynor, Faye Taxman, Chris Trotter and Pamela Ugwudike, which will be published internationally by Routledge.